Fabian Steinheil: Family

-Steinheil was born in Hapsal, Estonia.
-His father's family was from region of Upper Rhine in Germany (where they had been burghers and officials of their hometowns); and his mother was from a cadet branch of the ancient Baltic House of Tiesenhausen, daughter of nobleman Frommhold Fabian Tiesenhausen, lord of Orina in Estonia.
+Steinheil was born on 14 October 1762, in Hapsal, in Reval Governorate.
+His parents were Friedrich Jacob Steinheil and Christina Wilhelmine von Tiesenhausen.
+His father's family was from the region of Upper Rhine in Germany (where they had been burghers and officials of their hometowns); and his mother was from a cadet branch of the ancient Baltic Tiesenhausen noble family, daughter of nobleman Frommhold Fabian Tiesenhausen, lord of Orina in Estonia.
 Stenheil's uncle and father had received a baronial title from the imperial authorities.